CanonicalLtd/maas-docs/en/nodes-commission.md

 run during commissioning.
 See [Hardware testing][hardware-testing]) for more information on hardware testing scripts.

-Finalize the directive by hitting 'Commission machine'.
+Finalise the directive by hitting 'Commission machine'.

 While a node is commissioning its status will change to *Commissioning*.
 During this time the node's network topology will be discovered.
 This will prompt one